-We had our own bathroom right across the hall, which was nice, but it was old fashioned, with a clawfoot tub requiring a stopper.
-We were okay with that, but sometimes girls a couple of doors down from us stole our toilet paper instead of going downstairs to ask our dorm mother for some.
+We had our own bathroom across the hall, which was nice, but it was old fashioned, with a clawfoot tub requiring a stopper.
+We were all right with that, but sometimes girls a couple of doors down from us stole our toilet paper instead of going downstairs to ask our dorm mother for some.
 It wasn’t such a big deal, but we got tired of it.
 Especially since they taunted us from time to time.

 All in all, we loved our little room, and we have pleasant memories from that semester.
 But we didn’t love it enough to ask for it our sophomore year.
 We moved downstairs to a spacious yellow room with real furniture, but we’ll always remember our adorable shoe box room with bunk beds.